 Artificial intelligence (AI) can be best defined as a software solution that can solve problems according to a predetermined set of rules.
-A simple example is the artificial intelligence that allows or prohibits access to your smartphone.
-The AI in this case might ask ‘Does the access code inputted, match the one on file?’ and then respond appropriately.
+A simple example is an artificial intelligence that allows or prohibits access to your smartphone.
+The AI, in this case, might ask ‘Does the access code inputted, match the one on file?’ and then respond appropriately.

 Where business is concerned, machine learning can significantly reduce your overall costs and overheads.
 It can do this by automatically identifying a sales inquiry or complaint, respond to customer queries itself, without human intervention and improve the overall efficiency of the day to day running of a business.
 Here are the many ways machine learning and AI will change your business for the better in 2020.

 Chatbots are becoming hugely popular in the world of retail and e-commerce.
 They have proven to have had a significant impact on customer service on a global scale, eliminating the need for human interaction when dealing with the customer lifecycle.
 Through machine learning, chatbots engage with the everyday customer 24-hours a day and resolve queries without human intervention, usually through an integrated online chat service associated with your company.

 They are increasing customer satisfaction through other means too, by responding to customer queries within seconds, rather than leaving them waiting for an hour or so in a queue.
 Chatbots are the latest revolution in the retail industry, especially when it comes to gathering and digesting customer data and personal information, which is kept safely stored and secured in a server to influence the buying process, and help businesses to stay in touch with their customer base.